 I ran into a weird use case recently where I needed to perform a large-scale WoL for a bunch of lab computers after a scheduled campus-wide power outage.
 Well, I guess I didn't need to, but the alternative was to have someone run around and press hundreds of power buttons.

-I immediately though to use PDQ for this.
+I immediately thought to use PDQ for this.
 I was able to build a PDQ Deploy package to wake computers fairly trivially, but then I ran into another issue.
 Every single computer on the lab computers subnet will be offline.
 PDQ relies on being able to use another computer on that subnet to relay WoL packets, since it can't be done cross-subnet.
 If every computer on that subnet is offline, PDQ can't wake them.

 So, I had the bright idea to add a virtual NIC to our PDQ server on the lab computers subnet.
 Surely then PDQ could just send WoL packets directly to those computers without needing to relay the packets through another computer first?
 Nope, no dice.
 I asked PDQ support about it and the only way to make that work would be to change the NIC binding order to put the lab computers subnet NIC at the top.
 That is not ideal for several reasons-- I want my PDQ server to do most of its work from its IP on the servers subnet, and I also want this to be extensible so that it can handle several subnets, not just one.
 Unless I program something in to dynamically swap NIC binding order (which I very much do not want to do), that is not a viable solution.